CaseyConlin/MERN-Full-Stack-Pet-Adoption-App/README.md

 Routing is handled clientside by React Router, with useLoaderData hook making API calls where possible.

-User authentication state is managed with React context
+User authentication state is managed with React context.

 The app is styled with Tailwind and uses Typescript.